keegoid-nr/examples/log-api/README.md

-# TLS and HTTP Connection Checker
+# TLS and HTTP Connection Checker for New Relic

 ## Description

-`TlsChecker` is a simple Java utility designed to test TLS/SSL connectivity to a specified HTTPS server.
-It establishes a connection, displays the negotiated TLS cipher suite, the HTTP response code from the server, and then attempts to print the server's response body.
+`TlsChecker` is a Java utility designed to test TLS/SSL connectivity and optionally send sample log data to the New Relic Log API.
+It helps diagnose connection issues by clearly distinguishing between TLS handshake problems and HTTP-level errors.

-This tool is particularly useful for diagnosing connectivity issues and distinguishing between:

-1. Failures during the TLS handshake itself.
-2. HTTP-level errors that occur *after* a successful TLS handshake.
+The tool operates in two modes based on the presence of the `NEW_RELIC_LICENSE_KEY` environment variable:

+1. **TLS Test Mode (GET):** If the `NEW_RELIC_LICENSE_KEY` environment variable is not set or is empty, the tool performs a GET request to the New Relic API endpoint.
+This mode primarily tests the TLS handshake and basic HTTP connectivity without attempting to authenticate or send data.
+2. **Log Sending Mode (POST):** If the `NEW_RELIC_LICENSE_KEY` environment variable is set, the tool constructs and sends a sample log payload via a POST request to the New Relic Log API.
+This tests the full path, including authentication and data ingestion.

+In both modes, the utility displays the negotiated TLS cipher suite and the HTTP response code.
+When sending logs, the JSON payload includes dynamic attributes such as the path to the Java executable (`plugin.source`) and the current JDK version (`plugin.version`).

 ## Original Purpose / Problem Encountered

-This utility was enhanced during the process of troubleshooting a connection to an API endpoint (`log-api.newrelic.com`).
-Initial debugging logs suggested a connection failure after what appeared to be a successful TLS handshake.
-Further investigation, aided by refining this tool, revealed that the TLS handshake was indeed completing successfully.
-The actual issue was an HTTP 403 (Forbidden) error returned by the server due to a missing API key.
-This tool helps clarify such scenarios by explicitly reporting the HTTP status code and response body.
+This utility was initially developed to help differentiate between failures during the TLS handshake and HTTP-level errors occurring over an established TLS connection.
+It has since evolved to also serve as a basic New Relic log submission test tool, adapting its behavior based on the availability of an API key, and providing more context in the submitted logs.

 ## Features

-* Establishes an HTTPS connection to a predefined host (currently `log-api.newrelic.com`, easily modifiable).
+* Establishes an HTTPS connection to the New Relic Log API.
+* **Conditional Operation:**
+  * Performs a GET request for TLS handshake and basic connectivity testing if `NEW_RELIC_LICENSE_KEY` is not set.
+  * Performs a POST request to send a sample log entry if `NEW_RELIC_LICENSE_KEY` is set.
+* **API Key Handling:** Reads the New Relic License Key from the `NEW_RELIC_LICENSE_KEY` environment variable.
-* Displays the TLS cipher suite negotiated for the connection.
+* Displays the TLS cipher suite used for the connection.
-* Retrieves and displays the HTTP status code returned by the server.
+* Retrieves and displays the HTTP status code and message from the server.
-* Prints the server's response body, whether it's a successful response (e.g., HTML, JSON) or an error message.
+* Prints the server's full response body (for both success and error cases).
-* Provides clear differentiation between TLS setup and HTTP request phases.
+* **Dynamic Log Attributes (in POST mode):**
+  * `timestamp`: Current epoch milliseconds.
+  * `hostname`: Detected hostname of the machine running the tool.
+  * `plugin.source`: The filesystem path to the Java executable running the program.
+  * `plugin.version`: The version of the JDK running the program.
 * Supports standard Java TLS debugging options (e.g., `-Djavax.net.debug=ssl:handshake`).

 ## Prerequisites

 * Java Development Kit (JDK) version 8 or higher installed and configured.
+* **For sending logs (POST mode):** The `NEW_RELIC_LICENSE_KEY` environment variable must be set to your New Relic License Key (often an Ingest License Key).

 ## How to Compile